I’m still not sure how I feel about you.

 You see, rock climbing took me in right away.
 It was love at first sight.

 Climbing provided me with a constant stream of reassurance.
 Each time I climbed a little higher, it said, see, you’re already improving.
 It said, isn’t this fun?
 It said, failure is fine, I’ll catch you if you fall.
-You got this.
-You’re strong.
+It said you got this, you’re strong.

 Climbing beamed out a unconditional love like a happy labrador puppy.

-Slowly, slowly, my patient teachers convinced me that I wasn’t going to drown.
+My patient teachers helped me the water out of the boat and snap me and my neoprene skirt back into place.
+They tried to convince me that I wasn’t going to drown.
 They promised they’d flip me back up if I needed help.
-Pinky promised.

 I had three sessions in all.

-I made a little progress each time.
+I made tiny little bits of progress each time.
 Tiny tiny steps that were hard to see at the time, because the failures were so much bigger and more obvious.

 I was so frustrated.

-My waterlogged head raced with voices that said that everyone else in the pool was progressing well.
+My waterlogged head raced with unhelpful thoughts.
+Everyone else in the pool was progressing well.
 Except me.
 I was just wasting everyone’s time.

 Everything felt so foreign and unattainable.
 I wasn’t even sure that I wanted to learn this ridiculous skill anyway.
-When would I ever find myself flying down a river in raging white water.
+When would I ever find myself flying down a river in raging white water?
 I’d be absolutely terrified.
 I’d be a liability for the competent kids.
+Better to just leave it to the boys.

 As I left the pool each night, I’d think, oh well, I gave it a go, but this kayaking thing is not for me.